Studio Art Tour

 The tour is free to the public.
-Maps will be available at Material Things Artisan Market 103 E. Van Buren Street on the historic Woodstock Square or they can be downloaded here.
+Maps will be available at Material Things Artisan Market 103 E. Van Buren Street on the historic Woodstock Square.
 Be sure to visit the award winning Woodstock Farmers Market when picking up your maps.

 The tour will feature a wide range of work including pottery, painting, art glass, jewelry, photography and mixed media.
 Visit the artist's web sites to learn more about their talent.

 Gail Moreland: A native Midwesterner, Gail's photographs of landscapes and still life with local emphasis speak to a connection with the land and the hidden beauty in commonplace objects and settings.

 WILLOAKS STUDIO: Karen Stahlecker creates original art jewelry inspired by nature in sterling silver, copper and gold filled metalwork.
 Her one of a kind designs also include kiln fired enamels with images and designs inspired by nature.
 She incorporates mixed metals, leather, silk and other unexpected materials in her wearable art.

 Karen also does watercolor paintings and collages, both framed originals and offered as cards and prints.
 Some share similar themes and images as her enameled works.

 Karen Hillard Good: This nationally acclaimed artist is mostly known for her children's book illustrations and her calendar paintings for The Lang Companies over the past 15 years.
 However in her "down time" she loves to play with paint and mixed media.
 Stop by her quirky little art studio and see what she is up to next.